d-kimoto/Oracle-Cloud-Infrastructure/OCI_PrivateLB_EN.md

-Oracle Cloud Infrastructure (using internal load balancer)
+Oracle Cloud Infrastructure (by internal load balancer)
 ===

 About this guide
 ---
 This guide describes how to setup EXPRESSCLUSTER of the mirror disk type cluster on Oracle Cloud Infrastructure.
-The following describes the cluster configuration using a internal load balancer.
+The following describes the cluster configuration by internal load balancer.
 For the detailed information of EXPRESSCLUSTER X, please refer to this site.()

 Configuration